Skip to content

 conda activate zarp

 We have prepared several tests to check the integrity of the workflow and its components.
 These can be found in subdirectories of the tests/ directory.
 The most critical of these tests enable you to execute the entire workflow on a set of small example input files.
-Note that for this and other tests to complete successfully, additional dependencies need to be installed.
-Execute one of the following commands to run the test workflow on your local machine:
+Note that for this and other tests to complete successfully, additional development dependencies need to be installed.

 bash tests/test_integration_workflow/test.local.sh